-SOLAR POWERED BOTTLE BOAT - air drive propeller
+SOLAR POWERED BOTTLE BOAT - water drive propeller

-Following on from his Action Man inflatable conversion, James gulped down 4 Sainsbury Apple & Blackcurrant drinks to give him a floating base.
+Following on from his Action Man inflatable conversion, our tester gulped down 4 Sainsbury Apple & Blackcurrant drinks to give him a floating base.
 He then bent 4 metal rods to form a frame, which he (hot) glued to the bottles, then to a piece of corrugated plastic.

-James attends Hawkes Farm School, Hailsham, East Sussex.
 Teachers are now explaining about sustainability and pollution under the Agenda 21 programme.
-James wants to be an astronaut.
-His sister is building a Windmill, hoping she can make it generate electricity to sell to the National Grid.
+Our tester wants to be an astronaut.
+His sister is building a Windmill, hoping she can make it generate enough electricity to sell to the National Grid.

 By thunder it works - but it's a bit slow - click picture for fast boat